causing you to feel weak and lacking in energy

 Foremost among cryptic neuroimmune diseases is one variously known as Myalgic Encephalomyelitis or Chronic Fatigue Syndrome or Systemic Exertion Intolerance Disease.
 The Center’s mission is to promote research to identify its cause(s), biomarkers, and pathophysiology in order to lead to prevention and effective treatments.

-The Cornell Center for Enervating Neuroimmune Diseases encompasses a variety of projects on ME/CFS supported by federal grants, foundations, and private donors.
+The Cornell Center for Enervating Neuroimmune Disease encompasses a variety of projects on ME/CFS supported by federal grants, foundations, and private donors.
 The Center will span Cornell’s Ithaca campus, Weill Cornell Medicine, Ithaca College, the Boyce Thompson Institute, the Workwell Foundation, EVMED Research, and the medical practices of Dr. Susan Levine, Dr. John Chia, and Dr. Geoffrey Moore.
 Input into the Center’s efforts will be provided by patient advocates.

 Cornell University has been awarded one of the three NIH grants to support an ME/CFS Collaborative Research Center.
 This NIH grant will support three research projects: